bobleesj/learn-swift-with-bob/course/swift-fundamentals/optionals.md

 <iframe src="https://docs.google.com/presentation/d/1DDhLcBX6kBheVXlQNxMCrJp_OP0mXC82NgJHCPnW-OY/embed?start=false&loop=false&delayms=3000" frameborder="0" width="100%" height="460" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ## Conclusion
 You've learned two fundamental concepts in the Swift Programming Language.
-The rule number one states, every type, even if `optionals`, has to be defined explicitly or implicitly for safety.
+The rule number one states, every type, even if `optionals`, has to be defined explicitly or implicitly.
 Second, there are two ways to unwrap `optionals` to normal types.
 You may force unwrap with `!` or safety unwrap with `if-let`.

 In the next lesson, you will learn why `?` and `!` automatically appear when you create an object and access its properties and methods.